Why Choose The Cochran Firm For Your Philadelphia Truck Accident Lawsuit?

 There are potential exceptions to this, though.
 The employer may be able to escape vicarious liability if:

 - The driver was a contractor, rather than an employee.
-However, if their working conditions were more like those of an employee than a contractor, they may be judged an employee by the courts even if they were taken on as a contractor.
+However, if their working conditions were more like those of an employee than a contractor, they may be judged as an employee by the courts even if they were taken on as a contractor.
 If you’re curious about how this rule might affect your case, consider discussing it with us during a free initial consultation.

 - The driver was acting outside the scope of their working duties at the time of the collision.
 This might be the case if, for instance, they were completing a personal errand that was not on their delivery route.

-- The driver was driving in an extremely negligent manner at the time of the accident, such as if they were under the influence of alcohol or drugs.
+- The driver was driving in an extremely negligent manner at the time of the accident, as if they were under the influence of alcohol or drugs.

 Other potentially liable parties in truck accident cases include individuals or companies responsible for maintenance or cargo loading, depending on the cause of a given accident.